luciusmagn/maturita_2020/web/my_langs.md

 I know that __Unreal Engine 4__ is a language, but an engine, yeah.
-I still felt like I should include it here, because it is the only means of game development that stuck with me for more than a months and continues to do so.
+I still felt like I should include it here, because it is the only means of game development that stuck with me for more than a month and continues to do so.
 Graphics are great, Blueprints are fairly simple (although sometimes lacking in speed) and physics work nice.